Donoratico

 Today :

-About ten years after the closure of the Club and after some legal hassles concerning the sale of the land, a new era has begun for the former Club Med.
+About ten years after the Club's closure and after some legal wrangling regarding the sale of the land, a new era has begun for the former Club Med

-Paradù Tuscany Eco Resort is a village made up of wooden mobile homes equipped with every comfort.
-Unfortunately, little remains of the old clubhouse, except for the amphitheater and a few other odds and ends.
-The lovely swimming pool with its diving board has disappeared.
+Paradù Tuscany Eco Resort is a village made up of wooden mobile homes equipped with all modern comforts.
+Unfortunately, little remains of the old resort except for the amphitheater and a few other odds and ends.
+The lovely swimming pool with its diving board is gone.

 Videos